 In December 2007, Goodyear Tire & Rubber Company affirmed its long-term commitment to the City and announced plans to establish new facilities for its global and North American headquarters adjacent to its Akron Technical Center.
-Plans call for the developer, Industrial Real Estate Group (IRG), to construct new state-of-the-art facilities and enter into a long-term lease with the company.
+Plans call for the developer, Industrial Real Estate Group (IRG), to construct new state-ofthe-art facilities and enter into a long-term lease with the company.
 A total of 2,900 jobs would be retained.
 The existing Goodyear buildings, totaling approximately 800,000 usable square feet, would be converted to a mixed-use complex of office, commercial, and retail space by IRG.
 Additional industrial, retail, commercial, and possible residential development is planned.
 The City, the County, the State, and other governmental entities will provide approximately \$200 million towards the \$900 million redevelopment cost.
 The largest part of the City's contribution will come from tax increment financing of public infrastructure needed for the project.
 In May 2009, in support of the project, the Port Authority issued \$17.2 million of bonds for land acquisition by IRG, which is to be leased to the company, initially for five years (10 years for the Tech Building).
 The City and the County have each guaranteed the payment of one-half of the debt service on the initial bonds and on bonds to be issued in 2012 if required.
 Those payments by the City would be approximately \$1.063 million for 2010 and 2011, and then, based on certain assumptions (including the issuance by the Port Authority or the City of 20-year, refunding bonds at a projected average interest rate of 6.5% per year), are estimated to be approximately \$581,225 from 2012 to 2032 (see Nontax Revenue Bonds).
+This public financing required Goodyear's agreement to remain in Akron for 25 years, leasing space through 2038 with potential options through 2093.
+The company officially broke ground in spring of 2011 and construction is expected to be completed in 2013.

 In 2009, IRG the developer, was able to complete the acquisition of a majority of the Goodyear properties and began the redevelopment of those buildings.
 The infrastructure improvements have continued to move forward: the City reconstructed a major sewer line in the project area at a cost of \$2.8 million.
 The city has four consultants under contract and has started design on the roadway improvements.
 The design of Martha Avenue was completed in 2008 and is under construction.
-Funding applications have been awarded for Archwood Chemical Assessment and for the removal of Building # 16.
+Funding applications were awarded for Archwood chemical assessment and for the removal of Building # 116 and this work has been completed.
 The City has pending applications to assist in various cleanup projects at the Riverwalk location.